Outdoor Explorer from KSKA

 Charles’s work in radio dates to the founding year of KSKA, when he hosted a volunteer program on local musicians.
 As a brand-new high school graduate in 1981, he worked as a production assistant and news reporter here.
 In 2009 he returned to the station as host of Hometown Alaska, later hosting 1on1, and filling in as host for Talk of Alaska.

 A Massachusetts native, Kristin Spack earned her degree in communications from Loyola University New Orleans.
 She spent summers as an intern at WGBH – Boston for the PBS documentary series, American Experience.
 Hurricane Katrina eventually led Kristin to Alaska and soon KSKA – Anchorage where she is a radio and web producer.
 In addition to Outdoor Explorer, she is the producer of Addressing Alaskans a weekly radio show featuring local lectures recorded in Southcentral.
 She also edits and produces content for the web and manages radio production at KSKA.
 Hiking the iconic 27 mile Crow Creek Trail and crossing the bone chilling Eagle River on her fifth day in Alaska gave Kristin an instant respect and thirst for outdoor excursions in the Great Land.
-She enjoys hiking, camping, cross country skiing, fishing and prospecting with her fiancé Andrew and dog Porter.
+She enjoys hiking, camping, cross country skiing, fishing and prospecting with her husband and dog.

 Born and raised in Alaska, David began his radio career in 2000 as a volunteer DJ at UAA’s radio station KRUA 88.1, where he hosted a weekend music show.
 In 2004 he was hired as the station’s Music Director, and held the position until his graduation in 2007.
 In 2008 he was hired by Alaska Public Media as an operator and audio engineer.
 In addition to Outdoor Explorer, he currently engineers the statewide programs Alaska News Nightly and Talk of Alaska for APRN.
 He also produces the weekly KSKA segment Townsquare 49 Radio.
 David enjoys snowboarding, hiking and fishing.